Test Preparation Guide

 1. Pre-Test Essentials

-- Vehicle Check: If using your own car, ensure it meets test requirements (MOT, insurance, and roadworthiness).
+- Vehicle Check: If you are using your own car, make sure it meets all DVSA requirements (valid MOT, insurance, and is fully roadworthy).

 2. Key Driving Skills to Master